 Climbers flying from the U.S. usually fly via Santiago, Chile and then onward to Punta Arenas, Chile (PUQ).
-The flight to Antarctica is aboard a Russian Illuyshin cargo plane which lands on a blue ice runway at Union Glacier.
+The 5-hour flight to Antarctica is aboard a Russian Illuyshin cargo plane which lands on a blue ice runway at Union Glacier.
 From Union Glacier we board a Twin Otter on skis for the one-hour flight to Vinson base camp.
 The logistical support needed to get climbers and their gear into position on Mt.
 Vinson is extraordinary.

 A valid passport is required for your travels.
 Your passport must be valid for 6 months beyond the expected return date.

 We suggest making a copy of the first two pages of your passport and keeping them in a separate bag as a backup.
 A copy should also be left with your emergency contact.

 Chilean Visa: U.S. Citizens traveling to Chile do not need a prearranged visa.
 However, a "reciprocity fee" must be paid upon entering the country.
 The current cost is $160 and can be paid in U.S. Currency or with major credit cards.
 A receipt for this fee will be stapled in the back of your passport and is valid until the expiration of the passport.
 Visitors may stay in Chile for a maximum of 90 days with the tourist visa issued at Chilean Immigration.
 An extension of stay for an additional 90 days is possible, but requires payment of an extension fee.

 If you are traveling under a non-U.S. passport, please check your country's specific requirements with the Chilean Embassy.